dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

         public string DiagnosticId { get; set; }
         public string UrlFormat { get; set; }
-        public string Url => UrlFormat == null ? null : string.Format(UrlFormat, DiagnosticId);
     }
 }
 ```

 The irony is that this would effectively mean that we're obsoleting the
-`ObsoleteAttribute` which now begs the question whether we should mark it
+`ObsoleteAttribute` which would then raise the question whether we should mark
-`[Obsolete]` or `[Deprecated]`.
+it `[Obsolete]` or `[Deprecated]`.

 ## Q & A

 ### Why is providing coder fixers not a goal?

 Code fixers are actions in Roslyn's lightbulb menu that changes the code.
 It
-would sure be nice if we'd offer them for obsoleted APIs but we don't believe
+would sure be nice if we'd offer them for obsoleted APIs, but we don't believe
 this is viable for the vast amount of obsoletions:

 * **SecureString**.
 The fix is to not use passwords to begin with.
 Just making
   the `Password` property of type `string` isn't the right thing to do.

 * **Non-generic collections**.
 One can't just replace the types (first, generic
-  inference would be hard) but also we'd have to update usage patterns, for
+  inference would be hard) but also, we'd have to update usage patterns, for
   example that `Hashtable` returns `null` for missing keys.

 * **Remoting**.
 Requires moving to some other IPC technology.
 The code needs to